 Please phone 9899 9518 to make your appointment and let us know if any of the following applies to you:

-- You are unwell (fever, cough, shortness of breath)
+- You are unwell, dispalying any signs of a cold (fever, cough, shortness of breath)

 - You have travelled overseas in the last 14 days

 - You have come into contact with a person that has tested positive for Covid-19